rmjatlas/rmjatlas.github.io/README.md

 #### Games—Board Games, Card Games, You Game it!
 On my shelf:
-- Scarbble Jr & Sr
+- Scrabble Jr & Sr
 - Catan (base & 5-6 player expansion)
 - Tsuro
 - Betrayal at the House on the Hill